 Download the 18 and Up Social Country Club Flier (pdf)

-Currently we have two programs that are not on horseback – Equicizer lessons and Horse Club.
+We also offer Equicizer lessons and (temporarily suspended) Horse Club.
 These programs are suitable for students who cannot safely ride, or as additional elements for students who already ride.

 In the future we hope to offer a therapeutic driving program as well – ask us about it!

 Horse Club is a fun social program featuring hands-on horse work like grooming and bathing, as well as learning about horses through books, videos and observation.
 It is ongoing, on Thursday afternoons from 4:00 to 5:00pm, and costs $25 per lesson, payable by session (8-11 weeks).